Universal K-matrices for quantum Kac-Moody algebras: Kac-Moody algebras

 \subsection{Existence of $\tau$-compatible realizations in corank one}

-It is clear that, if $\gcmA$ is invertible or $\tau = \id$, then any framed realization is trivially $\tau$-compatible.
-By \cite[Proposition 2.12]{Ko14}, if $\gcmA$ is a generalized Cartan matrix of affine type and $\tau \in \Aut(A)$ there always exists a $\tau$-compatible framed realization.
-If $\gcmA$ is of indefinite type and $\tau$ is a nontrivial diagram automorphism then \cite[Rmk.\ 2.13]{Ko14} raises the question if there exists a $\tau$-compatible set of scaling elements.
-We resolve this issue when $\cork(\gcmA)=1$, in which case the problem reduces to the existence of a single $\tau$--invariant scaling element $d$.\\
+If $\gcmA$ is invertible or $\tau = \id$, any framed realization is clearly $\tau$-compatible.
+By \cite[Prop.~2.12]{Ko14}, if $\gcmA$ is a generalized Cartan matrix of affine type, a $\tau$-compatible framed realization always exists.
+The problem is open for $\gcmA$ of indefinite type with $\cork(\gcmA)\neq0$ and $\tau\neq\id$ \cite[Rmk.\ 2.13]{Ko14}.
+In the following, we consider the case $\cork(\gcmA)=1$, where the problem reduces to the existence of a single scaling element $d$ such that $\tau(d)=d$.
+More precisely, we provide a criterion for arbitrary matrices with integer entries $A$ such that $\cork(A)=1$.